 Previously I had the lunch boxes at the bottom of the pantry, the water bottles in an upper cabinet, and the storage containers in another cabinet.
 Having them all on one shelf makes it SO much easier to find what we need.
-To help corral them, I used some colorful plastic bins from At Home (a larger version of the ones I used in my homework station - if you haven't seen that be sure to check it out)!
+To help corral them, I used some colorful plastic bins – here are some similar storage bins to the ones I used.
+I also used these for my homework station – if you haven’t seen that be sure to check it out!
 I find that the bins help keep everything from toppling over and becoming a jumbled mess on the shelves.
 The girls can just pull out a bin and get what they need.

-Each of my girls is supposed to bring a "dry, healthy" morning snack for school each day.
+Each of my girls is supposed to bring a “dry, healthy” morning snack for school each day.
 For us, that means a lot of cracker packs!
 I created a bin for individually packaged crackers, another bin for larger boxes of snacks, and one dedicated to applesauce, which they go through a lot of!
-Determine what the right groupings are for you and give each its own bin with a label (these chalkboard labels are also from At Home).
+Determine what the right groupings are for you and give each its own bin with a label (I like these chalkboard labels).

 4. Rethink the Refrigerator

-Of course, you can only store shelf stable items in your school lunch station, so in addition you might want to think about how to make refrigerator items more accessible for younger kids to reach.
+Of course, you can only store shelf-stable items in your school lunch station.
+In addition, you might want to think about how to make refrigerator items more accessible for younger kids to reach.
 Stella and Hazel can now grab deli meat and cheese from a bottom drawer in the fridge, along with fruit and veggies.
 I still help them with any cutting, but they can at least look for what they want and grab it themselves.

 5. Let Kids Take Risks

-I often cringe watching my 5 year old fill up her own water bottle (9 times out of 10 it overflows) or attempting to pour crackers out of a box into a small plastic baggie!
+I often cringe watching my 5 year old fill up her own water bottle or pour crackers out of a box!
 But I know letting them try is the only way they are going to learn.
-My mom was the one who encouraged me to have Stella and Hazel start making their own lunches and snacks, as she proudly claims that I made my own lunch from 1st grade on. ;)
+My mom was the one who encouraged me to have Stella and Hazel make their own lunch.
+She proudly claims that I made my own lunch from 1st grade on. 😉

 6. Set a Routine